francesco-dorati/affordance-dinov2/README.md

 *what part of an object to interact with* and *how to approach it*, without 3D reconstruction.

-This repository is the final project for a Computer Vision course and the seed of a perception module for a humanoid robotics startup.

 ---

 ## What it does